mikegagnon/sokoban/README.md

 could forget all the complexities of how `Sokoban` is implemented, and code `Viz`, since `Viz` and `Sokoban` interact over a thin interface.

+Forgetting code is nice, because it's impossible to remember all the code in a large enough system.

 #### Refactoring modules

 Refactoring essentially means reimplementing.
 Imagine